 How to Make Staying Active Easier

-Be consistent.
 Find a time to workout during the day and stick with it.
-I’ve found that it’s so much easier to workout at the same time each day because eventually you create a routine and know what to expect!
-It takes so much more motivation to get moving at times when my body is used to sitting around.
-Make your active time the same each day and pretty soon your body will be ready for it.
+It’s so much easier to workout at the same time each day, because you’ll eventually create a routine and know what to expect.
+It takes so much more motivation to get moving at times when the body is used to sitting around.
+Make your active time the same each day and pretty soon your body will respond without even thinking about it.

-There are so many more ways to make staying active and getting those workouts in easier.
-I have found that I remain so much more active when I have everything ready to go ahead of time.
-I am so much more motivated to get my workouts done, and less likely to skip them.
-Staying active doesn’t have to feel like a chore.
+There are so many more ways to make staying active easier.
+Fitting those workouts in doesn’t have to feel like a chore!
+It is so much easier to maintain an active lifestyle when everything is ready to go ahead of time.
+Taking the extra time at the beginning of the week or the night before will save you even more time as you get ready for your workout.
 When our brain knows what to expect next, we look forward to being active and truly benefit from each activity.

 Ready to start a new workout plan?